heraldapp/datadriventeam.org/src/content/210-capture.md

 ## How to solicit feedback from customers

 It's tough to get customers to open up about the problems they are facing.
-That means your product team needs to in the up front effort to make it as easy as possible for them to provide feedback.
+That means your team needs to make it as easy as possible for users to provide feedback.

 Here are some channels you can leverage to do this:

 - **Periodic surveys**—ask for feedback along key checkpoints on the user journey.
-For example, when a new user turns into an "activated" customer, try to set up a call or just solicit feedback over email **You can also use these surveys to ask multiple choice questions to segment your users.** This can be helpful later on, when looking to [qualify customer problems](/process/qualify-feedback-based-on-business-goals).
+For example, when a new user turns into an "activated" customer, try to set up a call or just solicit feedback over email. **You can also use these surveys to ask multiple choice questions to segment your users.** This can be helpful later on, when looking to [qualify customer problems](/process/qualify-feedback-based-on-business-goals).
 - **In-app feedback**—provide an omnipresent widget in your UI for getting a customer's gut reactions when they are frustrated or elated.
 Make the feedback form simple ("Is everything OK?
 Which of these emotions are you feeling today?")
 - **New feature feedback**—whenever your team ships a new feature, accentuate it in your UI and ideally provide a one click way for customers to provide their initial thoughts on it.
 Does it help them?
 Is it an eye sore?
 - **Always-on chat**—many companies choose to have an always available chat widget in their app.
 This is another great way for customers to provide feedback, it's a widely recognized pattern.
 But it also comes with the expectation of a near immediate response, so beware.